keblu/MSGARCH/README.md

       R > require("devtools")
       R > devtools::install_github("keblu/MSGARCH", subdir="Package")

-For a full explanation of the package functionallities please read the vignette located in the vignettes folder of the package.
+For a full explanation of the package functionallities please read the vignette located at https://ssrn.com/abstract=2845809.